AquariWM/wmmc-spec/README.md

-# wmmc-spec
+# Window Manager MetaClients
-X protocol describing communication between separate X clients that collectively form a single window manager.
+This specification describes an X 'private protocol' that allows multiple X clients to communicate and coordinate collective operation as a single window manager.

+> TODO: ...write that in plain English.
+Oh, and the spec.